nicholaswilde/recipes/docs/mediterranean/sprouted-kitchen-spring-noodles-artichokes-and-lemons.md

 ### Step 4

-Add garlic and endives to warm butter and saute for 1 minute.
+Add garlic and endives to warm butter and sauté for 1 minute.

 ### Step 5